 To quantify the factors that contribute to restrictive physiology (cardiopulmonary insufficiency) in the OI population

 The overall purpose of this study is to understand the mental health concerns, psychosocial functioning, and priority treatment needs of

 individuals with OI.

-To classify and describe rates of cesarean section, hemorrhage, and fracture in women with OI in pregnancy
+To classify and describe rates of cesarean section, hemorrhage(bleeding), and fracture in

 Closed to Recruiting

 The purpose of this natural history study is to perform a long-term follow-up of a large group of people with osteogenesis imperfecta (OI).
 OI is a rare disorder that causes bones to break easily.
 People with OI may have broken bones with little or no trauma, curvature of the spine, dentinogenesis imperfecta (DI), and, in adult years, hearing loss.
 It is seen in both genders and all races.
 OI can range from very severe to very mild.
 This study will observe the progression of the disease from participants of all ages, races, and genders.
 We will see how often people with type I OI have vertebral compression fractures of the spine.
 We will follow people with all forms of OI to see how often they develop scoliosis (curvature of the spine) and how it affects lung function, ability to walk and quality of life.
 We will look at dental health in people with OI and how that impacts a person’s quality of life.
 The genetic cause of the brittle bone disease will be compared with things like severity, various features and response to treatments.
 The overall goal is to improve the health and quality of life of people with OI.

 Quantitatively describe dental malocclusion and craniofacial abnormalities in individuals with moderate to severe osteogenesis imperfecta (OI)